nu11secur1ty/papa/README.md

 # Usage:

-- Put your `.pcapng` file into the directory of papa
+- Put your `.pcapng` file into the directory of pastokrapacefleciks
 ```
 python .\pastokrapacefleciks.py
 python3 .\pastokrapacefleciks.py